ProjectEmberMods/.github/README.md

 # Project Ember

-We've a long rong ahead of us.
+We've a long long ahead of us.